 Kia ora koutou

-As you will have heard, New Zealand is moving intoshortly and schools will be reopening on Wednesday 29th April.
-We are delighted with the prospect this brings one step closer.
-We are missing the children and can’t wait to get them back to school!
-However, at this stage there are strict guidelines around who can attend school and even stricter rules around what children will be permitted to do at school.
+As you will have heard, New Zealand has now moved into level 3 and schools will be closed until Thursday 18 February.
+At this stage there are strict guidelines around who can attend school and even stricter rules around what children will be permitted to do at school.

 Your child may return to school only if you need to go to work (ie cannot work from home) and there is no one else available to take care of your child.
 Any child with any condition that makes them vulnerable, may not return to school.
 If any child is sick, they may not attend school.
 The expectation is that the vast majority of children will be kept home and continue to learn from there.
-Teachers will continue to offer an online programme similar to the current one.
-The same programme will be used in school with the children who do attend.
+Teachers will offer an online programme based around the 21-Day Challenge.
+The online programme for these three days will differ to that last year as the children were only just in the process of going through our online safety activities and Google Drive accounts have not yet been introduced into the class programme.
+Teachers will however set up Google Meets with their classes.
+Watch for more information from the classroom teachers!

-For children who return to school, there will be strictly enforced physical distancing of 1m inside and 2m outside.
+For children who return to school, there will be strictly enforced physical distancing.
 This physical distancing will include the adults too.
 Children will be grouped in small bubbles and, as well as physical distancing in their bubble, there will be no mixing between bubbles.
-For this reason, we will be introducing staggered morning tea times, lunchtimes and drop off and pick-up times for whanau so school will not be running for the usual hours for everyone.
-Children will need to arrive at school and be collected at the agreed time with no waiting around in the playground before or after school.
+Children will need to arrive at school no earlier than 8.45am and must be picked up by 3pm with no waiting around in the playground before or after school.
 There will be no before or after school care available.

 Children will not be able to handle school equipment which could be touched by others so sports, playgrounds and toys will be off limits.
 For this reason, we will be asking children to bring a small selection of toys or activities from home, which they can play with by themselves.
 This will obviously have to be a solitary activity as children will not be allowed to touch what another child has played with.